 Opportunities for Reflection: Your site coordinator will lead regular reflection sessions in which you’ll be expected to participate.
 More details will be shared with students once they arrive on site.

-More Information: During the first month, all participants interact with each other daily.
+Other Opportunities: During the first month, all participants interact with each other daily.
 During the second month, participants live and work with only their hospital partner and hospital staff, aside from weekends or when their site coordinator visits.
-Students will have free time during the week when they are not either in class or working at the hospital, and almost all weekends to pursue social activities of their choice or have some downtime.
+Students will have free time during the week when they are neither in class nor working at the hospital and almost all weekends to pursue social activities of their choice or have some downtime.
 During the first month, students are encouraged to spend evenings studying or interacting with their homestay family.
 In the second month, they can interact with the hospital staff or other members of the community they are living in.
 There will be a social activity included during the first weekend of the program.
+Open water swimming is not a sponsored activity in any DukeEngage program.